 Importance of online reputation

-According to the latest small and mid-cap sentiment index, compiled by BDO and the Quoted Companies Alliance, your company’s reputation accounts for 28% of its overall value.
-Meanwhile in our Reputation Report, Igniyte found that 80% of the 500 UK business owners and higher decision makers polled believe that consumers value a positive brand or company image online.
+In our Reputation Report, Igniyte found that 80% of the 500 UK business owners and higher decision makers polled believe that consumers value a positive brand or company image online.

-If your business experiences an incident which generates negative content online, it could have major consequences.
+If your business experiences an incident that generates negative content online, it could have major consequences.
 In our Reputation Report, we found that on average, the businesses polled had lost £46,815 as a direct result of damaging content posted online.
 Nearly a quarter said that negative content online had cost them up to £10,000, while 9% put the cost at between £50,000 and £100,000.

 Control your reputation online